AckerlyXu/heima/articles/storage/storage-migration-to-premium-storage.md

     }
     else
     {
-        Write-Host "[ERROR] - There is no valid azure subscription found in PowerShell.
-Please refer to this article https://www.azure.cn/documentation/articles/powershell-install-configure/ to connect an azure subscription.
+        Write-Host "[ERROR] - There is no valid Azure subscription found in PowerShell.
+Please refer to this article http://www.azure.cn/documentation/articles/powershell-install-configure/ to connect an Azure subscription.
 Exiting." -ForegroundColor Red
         Exit
     }